dianabasel123/Help/README.md

 ## THE FORTH SCREEN:

-here is the user profile which contains all of his information the emergency need to
+here is the user profile which contains all of his information that the emergency need to.

 ![PROFILE](https://github.com/dianabasel123/Help/blob/master/screen3.PNG)

 ## THE FIFTH SCREEN :

-here is the medical ID for the user so it shows all his medical history for the user.
+here is the medical ID it shows the medical history for the user.

 ![MEDID](https://github.com/dianabasel123/Help/blob/master/screen2.PNG)